 A person who is dealing with an addiction to alcohol often prioritizes their drinking above everything else.
 They ignore their families, work, and other responsibilities.
-They might choose to go out drinking, forgetting to pick their kids from school or they might stay at home and get too drunk to take care of their children.
+They might choose to go out drinking, forgetting to pick up their kids from school or they might stay at home and get too drunk to take care of their children.
 Alternatively, their drinking might get to the point where they are just not good role models or breadwinners for the family.
 When this happens, other family members, including children, find themselves thrust into unfamiliar roles as they try to cope with the situation.

 - Financial problems.

 Alcoholism often goes hand in hand with financial difficulties.
 For starters, alcohol isn’t free.
-The cost of buying one’s favorite drink can run into hundreds of dollars per month, depending on the drink an individual favors.
+The cost of buying one’s favorite drink can run into hundreds of dollars per month, depending on the drink individual favors.
 This money could be better spent taking care of the family.
 It’s not uncommon for alcoholics to even divert part or all of the family budget to buy their tipple.

-Financial problems might also come if the person gets fired from work for absenteeism, showing up drunk or any other alcohol-induced misdemeanor.
+Financial problems might also come if the person gets fired from work for absenteeism, showing up drunk, or any other alcohol-induced misdemeanor.
 Furthermore, alcohol causes a loss of inhibition so those who regularly imbibe might have a range of other expensive habits such as gambling, which worsens their and their family’s financial woes.

 - Marital troubles.